shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 ### Cache Invalidations

-The Reverse Proxy Cache does share the same invalidation mechanism as the Object Cache and has the same tags.
-So when a product gets invalidated, the object cache and the http cache will be invalidated.
+The Reverse Proxy Cache shares the same invalidation mechanism as the Object Cache and has the same tags.
+So, when a product is invalidated, the object cache and the HTTP cache will also be invalidated.

 ::: warning
 `bin/console cache:clear` will also clear the HTTP cache.
 If this is not intended, you should manually delete the `var/cache` folder.
 The object cache can be cleared with `bin/console cache:pool:clear --all` explicitly.